-Next to relaxing at one of our incredible beaches, boat cruises are the most popular activity on Providenciales.
+Next to relaxing at one of our incredible beaches, boat cruises and charters are the most popular activity on Providenciales.
+Most Turks and Caicos boat tours offer a great blend of perfect beaches, a pristine marine environment, our signature turquoise ocean water, and food, drinks and music.

 Along with offering spectacular views of the Turks and Caicos ocean, excursions often include visits to the iguanas at Little Water Cay, and stops on the amazing beaches of Half Moon Bay, Water Cay, Pine Cay or Fort George Cay, and snorkelling.